sm1lla/hfs/README.rst

 Introduction
 =============

-Welcome to the **hfs** repository!
+Welcome to the **hfs** repository!👋
 This library provides several hierarchical feature selection algorithms.

+Many real-world settings contain hierarchical relations.
+While in text mining, words can be ordered in generalization-specialization relationships in bioinformatics the function of genes is often described as a hierarchy.
+We can make use of these relationships between datasets' features by using special hierarchical feature selection algorithms that reduce redundancy in the data.
+This can not only make tasks like classification faster but also improve the results.
+Depending on use case and preference you can choose from lazy and eager hierarchical feature selection algorithms in this library.

 Getting Started